The Rancho de la Osa Story

 Mexico: With Mexican independence from Spain in 1812, the ranch became a part of Mexico.

-In 1925 Louisa Wetherill, a noted Navajo historian and archeologist came to the area and the ranch, looking for a “lost” tribe of Navajos.
+In 1924 Louisa Wetherill, a noted Navajo historian and archeologist came to the area and the ranch, looking for a “lost” tribe of Navajos.
 They did not find the tribe, but found the perfect place to build a dude ranch.
-Rancho de la Osa opened to guests in 1926.
+Rancho de la Osa opened to guests on Thanksgiving 1924.